S H hand1 hand2 handcombind R E

 Our Team

-Our core team (see profiles below) is made up of senior clinicians and includes world-renowned researchers in HIV, Sexual Health, Hepatology and Population Health from Barts Health NHS Trust, Barts and The London School of Medicine and Dentistry and Queen Mary University of London.
+Our core team (see profiles below) is made up of senior clinicians and social scientists and includes internationally recognised researchers in HIV, Sexual Health, Hepatology, Social Science and Population Health from Barts Health NHS Trust and the Faculty of Medicine at Queen Mary University of London.

-Supported by a programme manager, researchers, statisticians, clinical research fellows and other key roles, the team builds on the work of our well-established, world-class HIV clinical trials unit.
-We will work closely with partners across the wider health and care system, our community advisory board and voluntary sector organisations in the East End of London and beyond.
-We are proud that the SHARE team reflects the diverse communities we serve.
+Supported by a programme manager, research manager, researcher assistants, a statistician, clinical research fellows, research nurses and a trial manager, the team has built on and extended the work of our well-established, world-class HIV clinical trials unit.
+We work collaboratively with partners globally and locally across the wider health and care system, our community advisory board and voluntary sector organisations in the East End of London and beyond.
+We are proud that the SHARE team reflects the diverse communities we serve and represents the diversity that exists within society with respect to gender, gender identity, race and ethnicity, sexual preference, disability, neurodivergence and age.

 Professor Chloe Orkin